mikebranstein/terraform-workshop-instructions/src/chapters/chapter2.md

 ## Getting Started with Terraform

-In this chapter, you'll deploy five services in Azure which will make up the base of your web application infrastructure: a Resource Group, an App Service Plan, an App Service, and a SQL Managed Instance Database (made up of a SQL Server resource and a SQL DB resource).
+In this chapter, you'll deploy five services in Azure which will make up the base of your web application infrastructure: a Resource Group, an App Service Plan, and an App Service.
+In later chapters, you'll add to this by provisioning a SQL Azure Database (made up of an Azure SQL resource and an Azure SQL Database resource).

 ### Terraform Providers